supremeimposter/My-Vault/GATE/Computer-Organization-and-Architecture/CPU/Instruction Execution Cycle.md

 ![[Instruction Execution Cycle-20240801232607108.webp]]

-If the word size is smaller than instruciton size and the memory is word-addressable, then the fetched instruction is decoded and then the remaining part of the instruction is obtained and decoded.
+If the word size is smaller than instruction size and the memory is word-addressable, then the fetched instruction is decoded and then the remaining part of the instruction is obtained and decoded.

 ![[Instruction Execution Cycle-20240801232742991.webp]]